microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Choosing-SDK-Version.md

 # Choosing an SDK Version

 The SDK is versioned using semantic versioning and will only load plugins that were compiled against a build of the SDK that is semantically compatible with the running version.
-Concretely, this means
+Concretely, this means if

-- If your plugin is compiled against SDK version `a.b.c`
+1. Your plugin uses SDK version `a.b.c`
-- Your plugin is being loaded by SDK version `x.y.z`
+2. The SDK driver (e.g. WPA) uses SDK version `x.y.z`

 then